arborchat/arbor-go/README.md

 - Implement replies (easy once the other stuff is done).
 - Implement a more robust protocol with version numbers, length indicators (for fast processing), usernames, and timestamps.
+- Investigate arbor server clustering by having a new server connect as a client to an old one.
+- Fix JSON parser so that all stacked messages are processed.